Virginia's new attorney general has decided to switch sides in an important case that is challenging the state's constitutional ban on gay marriage.

 In an interview with Morning Edition's Steve Inskeep, Democrat Mark Herring said his office will no longer defend the state's ban on same-sex marriages.

 "As attorney general, I cannot and will not defend laws that violate Virginians' rights," Herring said.
 "The commonwealth will be siding with the plaintiffs in this case and with every other Virginia couple whose right to marry is being denied."

-Herring was sworn in just days ago after , an election that marked big political change in the state and also ushered in Democrat Terry McAuliffe to the governor's mansion.
+Herring was sworn in just days ago after a razor-thin win in November, an election that marked big political change in the state and also ushered in Democrat Terry McAuliffe to the governor's mansion.
 Herring is taking over for Ken Cuccinelli, a Republican who ran and lost a bid for governor on a Tea Party platform and was a staunch defender of the gay-marriage ban.